 Local Criminal Rule 49.1.
-Service and Filing of Motion Papers the motion papers.
+Service and Filing of Motion Papers other parties that have appeared in the action.

 Unless otherwise provided by statute or rule, or unless otherwise ordered by the Court in a Judge's Individual Practices or in a direction in a particular case, upon any motion, the papers shall be served and filed as follows: